ali-vilab/videocomposer/README.md

 #### 3.1 Inference with Customized Inputs

-You can run the code with following command:
+You can run the code with the following command:

 ```
 python run_net.py\